Posted by Brent Wilson on 7/27/2016 to Fertilizing & Watering Tips

-Once established, bamboo need little care and normal rainfall is generally all that is needed.
-That being said, during prolonged periods of dry weather even established bamboo will appreciate supplemental irrigation.
+Once established, bamboo need little care and normal rainfall is generally all that is needed for plants to thrive.
+That said, in the absence of sufficient rainfall, newly planted bamboo may require some supplemental irrigation.
+During prolonged periods of dry weather even established bamboo will appreciate supplemental irrigation.

 Here's some tips for watering bamboo plants...

-When established, bamboo are more drought tolerant.
+When established, bamboo are more tolerant of temporary flooding and drought.
 During a hot summer established bamboo will roll their leaves to prevent transpiration.
 This is a neat characteristic of bamboo so do not be alarmed to see your bamboo roll up its leaves.
-During a prolonged period of drought your bamboo will appreciate an occasional good deep soaking.
+During a prolonged period of drought your established bamboo will appreciate an occasional deep soaking.

 Watering Bamboo In Containers